AXP-OS/axpos-org/content/docs/guides/setup.md

 If the above does not work for you or you do not trust its state of implementation (as said its quite new) you can use the native Play Store.

-The AXP.OS-_Regular_ flavor comes with a patched Google Play store based on the great work of [Nanolx](https://gitlab.com/Nanolx/microg-phonesky-iap-support) but [greatly enhanced](https://github.com/AXP-OS/packages_apps_phonesky) to support more recent Android versions, latest Play store release and more bug-free (i.e. no crashes).
+The AXP.OS-_Pro_ flavor comes with a patched Google Play store based on the great work of [Nanolx](https://gitlab.com/Nanolx/microg-phonesky-iap-support) but [greatly enhanced](https://github.com/AXP-OS/packages_apps_phonesky) to support more recent Android versions, latest Play store release and more bug-free (i.e. no crashes).

 1. Ensure signature spoofing is enabled in developer options (see above)
 1. Find the Google Play store in the app drawer, long press it and open the (i) - "App info" screen